Contributor: Timberline Knolls clinical team member Erica Smith, M.A., NCC

 What Is Adderall?

 It might be difficult for some people to understand the strong appeal that the stimulant medication Adderall has on an individual.
-The key word, however, is “stimulant.”
-The effects that any stimulant has on the user can be extreme in seemingly the most positive of ways, especially for women.
+The keyword, however, is “stimulant.”
+The effects that any stimulant has on the user can be extreme in seemingly the most positive of ways, especially for women, sadly leading to adderall addiction.

 Designed to treat one of the most commonly known mental illnesses, attention-deficit/hyperactivity disorder, or ADHD, this prescription medication has clinically positive effects on people who are truly inflicted by symptoms of the disorder.
 For people who do not suffer from the symptoms of ADHD, however, the effects are not clinical, but rather pleasurable.